 Though Champagne is perfect on its own, an extra bit of colour and punch is always welcome.
 We trialled a number of Champagne cocktails at our team parties over the years, and here are our favourites.
-They are fun, easy to make, and big crowd pleasers.
-Prosecco or cava can be used in place of Champagne if you prefer.
+They are fun, easy to make, and big crowd-pleasers.

 Spiced Orange Champagne Punch (Makes 4)